IsaacGreenMachine/AirBnB_clone_v4/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - Web Dynamic :checkered_flag:
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The Web Dynamic section of AirBnB connects the backend software to front end utilities using JavaScript/Jquery.
+The goal of AirBnB project is to eventually deploy a simple copy of the AirBnB Website(HBnB).

-#### Functionalities of this command interpreter:
+#### Functionalities of Web Dynamic:
-* Create a new object (ex: a new User or a new Place)
-* Retrieve an object from a file, a database etc...
-* Do operations on objects (count, compute stats, etc...)
-* Update attributes of an object
-* Destroy an object
+* Update data (places, users, amenities, etc.) dynamically using front end

 ## Table of Content
 * [Environment](#environment)